kubenest-cloud/guides/jellystack/README.md

 > **💡 Tip!** Disable DHCP client on the `media.center.local` and setup the IP
 > address manually to prevent unexpected changes.

+## Running

+Create the folders as pre-requisite:

+`$ mkdir -p /data/{bazarr/config,config,downloads/{complete/{radarr,tv-sonarr},incomplete},jellyfin,jellyseerr,movies,prowlarr,radarr,series,sonarr,transmission,tv,watch}`

+Copy the `compose.yml` and `.env` to `/data` (or any other folder of your preference), navigate to it and set the `.env` accordingly.
+The API keys in the `.env` file can be added later, once you configure Sonarr and Radarr.
+These API keys will be used by Unpackerr, to unpack (move) the downloaded media into their correct folder.

+Run:

+`$ docker compose up -d`

+You should be able to access the services in your local network.

 ## Configuration